Bauero/Assembly_Interpreter/README.md

 #### Summary

-The general list of supported commands is visible in the section [Program's files organization](#Uklad-plikow-programu-(Program's-files-organization)), in the folder `Extras/Instructions and descriptions/`.
+The general list of supported commands is visible in the section [Program's files organization](#układ-plików-programu-programs-files-organization), in the folder `Extras/Instructions and descriptions/`.
 Each supported command is saved as a separate `.md` file named after the supported instruction.

 #### Details